|

 Hi Jan,

 You are NOT doomed to a life without sourdough.
-Believe it or not, your
+Believe

-starter is just hungry.
-Hooch is the result of the metabolism of the
+it or not, your starter is just hungry.
+Hooch is the result of the

 yeast and lactobacillus organisms.
 It doesn't look "very active" because